By dentist Dr. Richard Mitchell

 Cerec veneers are a type of dental veneer.
 They are made by a completely different process to conventional teeth veneers.

-Cerec is the name of a system invented by swiss professor Dr. Werner Moermann over 25 years ago.
-He came up with two flashes of inspiration that are the basis of the Cerec system:
+Cerec is the name of a system invented by swiss professor Dr. Werner Moermann over 30 years ago.
+I personally attended one of his courses in Zurich, Switzerland.
+He explained how he came up with two flashes of inspiration 30 years ago that are the basis of the Cerec system:

 He found out that it couldn't be done with ultrasound, but swiss engineer Marco Brandestini found a way to do it with visible light.